Tanya Roberts: Death

-While hiking on December 23, 2020, Roberts developed lower intestinal pain and difficulty breathing.
+While hiking on December 23, 2020, Roberts developed lower abdominal pain and difficulty breathing.
 She returned home to rest.
-Very early the next morning she fell out of bed and found she could not get up.
+Early the next morning, she fell out of bed and found she could not get up.
 She was taken to Cedars-Sinai Hospital, where it was determined she had developed a urinary tract infection that had advanced to sepsis.
-Her illness was complicated by her history of hepatitis C. The body's immune response to her infection resulted in multi-organ failure.
-She had to be placed on a ventilator to help her with her breathing.
-Her partner, Lance O'Brien, was not allowed to see her due to restrictions imposed because of the COVID-19 pandemic.
+Her body's immune response to the infection resulted in multi-organ failure.
+She had to be placed on a ventilator to help her breathe.
+Her boyfriend, Lance O'Brien, was not allowed to see her due to restrictions imposed by the COVID-19 pandemic.
 Her condition deteriorated, and on January 3, 2021, she was taken off life support.
 O'Brien was finally then allowed to visit her.
-She died on the evening of January 4, at the age of 71.
+Her death was prematurely reported early on January 4, though she died that evening.
 In a handwritten will, Roberts left her estate to O'Brien.

-Roberts' death was announced prematurely by her publicist; moreover, her age of death was incorrectly given as 65 by multiple sources.
+Roberts's death was announced prematurely by her publicist.